lampager/lampager/README.md

 ## Question: How about [Tuple Comparison](https://www.sql-workbench.eu/comparison/tuple_comparison.html)?

 With this feature, SQL statements should be simpler.
 However, according to [SQL Feature Comparison](https://www.sql-workbench.eu/dbms_comparison.html), some RDBMS, such as SQLServer, do not support this syntax.
 Therefore, Lampager continuously uses redundant statements.

+It is also useful for Doctrine 2 since its DQL lexer does not support the syntax and triggers parse errors.
+(Still we haven't created *lampager-doctrine2* yet)

 ## Classes